Gateways & Routing

 Gateway

-A remote device that forwards traffic between networks on your behalf
+A device on your mesh that forwards traffic to the internet on your behalf

 Routes